Skip to main content

 A person who has been diagnosed with epilepsy may experience a range of emotions such as anger, frustration, and depression.
 Concern for the future and negative responses from friends and family can leave a person feeling vulnerable and alone.
 Depression is more common in individuals with epilepsy than it is in the general population.
 This could be due to psychosocial factors, the seizures themselves, and/or to seizure medication.

 As a caregiver, it’s important to realize that mood changes can be a side effect of seizure medication.
 It can also be that a person with epilepsy is feeling distressed, isolated, frustrated, or angry and may act out negatively as a result.
-Being patient, encouraging the person to talk about his or her feelings with someone, and recording behavior changes to share with the doctor, are all helpful ways to promote well-being.
+Being patient, encouraging the person to talk about his or her feelings with someone, and recording behavior changes to share with the doctor are all helpful ways to promote well-being.
 If a person with epilepsy seems uncharacteristically depressed, encourage a visit to the doctor to discuss these feelings.
 The doctor may adjust the seizure medication in order to determine whether these issues are due to medication side effects.

 Being patient, encouraging the person to talk about his or her feelings with someone, and recording behavior changes to share with the doctor are all helpful ways to promote well-being.